Japan's nuclear restart unlikely this year, local vote expected in December

 Abe's government has said it will defer to local authorities for final approval in restarting the nuclear plants in the absence of a legal framework governing the consultation process.

 But Kagoshima Governor Yuichiro Ito has limited the process to the governments of the prefecture and Satsumasendai.
-Both Ito and Satsumasendai's mayor, Hideo Iwakiri, favour a restart.
+Both Ito and Satsumasendai's mayor, Hideo Iwakiri, favor a restart.

 Officials in other towns are crying foul.